 I-94 System To Switch Over to Electronic Issuing

-As many international students know, the I-94 document needs to be completed on the plane, prior to arrival in the US, and is the document that is stamped and attached to your passport to show that you have entered the USA.
-As of April 30th 2013, the Department of Homeland Security has begun rolling out their new electronic process, so the paper form will no longer be needed at entry and instead all the information will be attached to a record online that the immigration officer will pull up when a student enters.
-However, if travelers require a copy of their I-94 (record of admission) for any means necessary then it can be obtained from www.cbp.gov/I94.
-Changes are to go into effect on by the end of May.
+As of April 30th 2013, the Department of Homeland Security has begun rolling out their new electronic process, so the paper form (I-94 card)will no longer be needed at entry and instead all the information will be attached to an online record that the immigration officer will pull up when a student enters.
+However, if travelers require a copy of their I-94 (record of admission) for any means necessary then it can be obtained from www.cbp.gov/i94.

 For more information regarding the change click here.

-topCUNY Citizenship Now! is preparing to provide free assistance to students interested in applying for consideration of "deferred action."
+This program provides free assistance to students interested in applying forconsideration of "deferred action."

 Important USCIS ELIS Information for International Students